 I’ll be blunt — sometimes — Mondays suck.
-But, apparently, there’s one Monday that’s so gloomy that it has its own holiday.
+But, apparently, there’s one Monday with so many blues that it has its own holiday.
 And if you haven’t heard of Blue Monday, I hadn’t either until writing about it — but I now plan to be depressed on January 17, 2022, just for fun!

 Appropriately known as Blue Monday, this takes place on the third Monday in January.
 Why?
 Well, it’s from an equation developed by psychologist Cliff Arnall.

 The University of Cardiff, Wales doctor who specializes in seasonal disorders, created a formula for determining peoples’ lowest points by considering a variety of feelings.

 [W + (D-d)] x TQ

 - (W) weather

 “Following the initial thrill of New Year’s celebrations and changing over a new leaf, reality starts to sink in,” Arnall told NBC News.
 “The realization coincides with the dark clouds rolling in and the obligation to pay off Christmas credit card bills.”

 On the surface, this may make sense.
 In reality, though, this equation is scientifically uninformative and driven by money.